 Balloting — day pass competitors riding horses also on a pass are more likely to get balloted if an event is over-subscribed.
 Full members on horses with a pass are marginally less likely to get balloted while entries from pass competitors on season ticket horses are less likely again to get balloted.
 Balloting is further explained here: www.horseandhound.co.uk/british-eventing-ballot-numbers

 Refunds — refunds for passes are only administered for medical, veterinary, balloting or abandonment reasons and any refund must be applied for before 31 December of the year in which the pass was purchased.
+The maximum refund amount available is up to 95%.
 Applications should be sent to email@example.com

 What you get for your day pass membership

 There are a range of benefits on offer once you have purchased this temporary membership including: